lucyknada/detective-needle-llm/README.md

 # chart example
 ![demo screenshot](demo_matrix_3.png)

+*note the failure at that context length was purely because rope wasn't extended, I'll update the image at some point

 (1) deterministic in quotes because there's no AI judge, the test itself was meant to allow the model to have multiple needle tests with temp 1, so no 2 runs will be the exact same unless you set temp 0